 - Enter the exam room in silence;

-- Hand in all notes and potential technological/web enabled sources of information such as iPods, smart watches, mobile phones, mp3/4 players or wrist watches with data storage devices on entry to the exam room;
+- Hand in all notes and potential technological/web enabled sources of information such as iPods, smart watches, mobile phones, mp3/4 players or wrist watches to the exam room;

 - Provide their own equipment for example pens, pencils, calculators, using a transparent pencil case or clear plastic bag.
 Calculators must be clear of anything stored in its memory;